RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

     iris

-Alternatively, we can obtain some summary statistics about this dataset using the `summary()` command
+Alternatively, we can obtain some summary statistics about this data frame using the `summary()` command

     summary(iris)

 ## Plotting data

+Let's extract the columns Petal.Length and Petal.Width and plot them against each other

+    x = iris$Petal.Length
+    y = iris$Petal.Width
+    plot(x,y)

+We add axis labels and titles by supplying named arguments to the plot command

+    plot(x,y,xlab="Petal Length",ylab="Petal Width",main="Iris Data")

+Each datapoint has an iris species associated with it - one of setosa, versicolor and virginica.
+We can see this by asking R what the structure of the `iris$Species` column is

+    str(iris$Species)

+Factors are how R represent [categorical variables](https://en.wikipedia.org/wiki/Categorical_variable).
+We can see what the factor levels are with

+    levels(iris$Species)

+We can include this information on the plot by coloring each datapoint according to its species.

+    plot(x,y,xlab="Petal Length",ylab="Petal Width",main="Iris Data",col=iris$Species)

+ Finally, let's add a legend

+    plot(x,y,xlab="Petal Length",ylab="Petal Width",main="Iris Data",col=iris$Species)
+    legend(x = 1, y = 2.5, legend = levels(iris$Species), col = c(1:3), pch=1)

+**TODO: ggplot2**

 ## Importing your own data